pasztorpisti/migrate/README.md

 migrate new "initial migration"
 ```

-The above command creates a file like `<migrations_dir>/1512347381_initial_migration.sql`.
+The above command creates a `<migrations_dir>/0001_initial_migration.sql` file.
-Open and edit the file.
+Edit it with an editor.
 In my example I create two simple tables:

 ```sql
 -- +migrate forward